-IMPORTANT: Before connecting attachment to machine, ensure that attachment and receiver plates are free of dirt and debris.
+IMPORTANT: Before connecting attachment to machine, ensure that attachment (1) and receiver (2) plates are free of dirt and debris.

+- 1. Ensure latch handles are down.

-- Position attachment on level surface with enough space behind it to accommodate machine. - 2.
-Start engine.
+- 2. Position attachment on level surface with enough space behind it to accommodate machine.

+- 3. Start engine.